 In addition, the Committee's charter charges the Committee with the responsibility to obtain advice and assistance from outside legal or other advisers or consultants as the Committee may from time to time deem appropriate, and to determine the compensation and other terms of service of such advisers and consultants.
 The Committee has exclusive power to select, retain, and terminate the services of any such advisers or consultants to assist in evaluating the compensation of the Chief Executive Officer or senior executives, and sole power to determine the compensation and other terms of service of such consultants.
-The charter provides that the Company shall provide for the payment of fees and compensation to any advisers or consultants so employed by the Committee.
-During 2015, the Company paid \$28,491 to Pearl Meyer & Partners for compensation-related services.
-(See "The Role of the Compensation Consultant" on page 14 for a discussion of compensation-related services provided by Pearl Meyer during 2015.).
+The company shall provide for the payment of fees and compensation to any advisers or consultants so employed by the Committee.
+The Company paid \$23,425 to Pearl Meyer & Partners for compensation-related services in connection with the 2016 proxy statement.
+(See "The Role of Compensation Consultant" on page 15 for a discussion of compensation-related services provided by Pearl Meyer for 2016.)